All about Extra Virgin Olive Oil at Heinen’s

 What to Look for When Purchasing Olive Oil

-The term “unfiltered” is equally problematic, Thornton said.
-Freshly milled olive oil naturally contains sediments, she explained, and “while the sediments are not harmful, they do reduce shelf life.”
-In fact, studies show that olive oil sitting on its sediments will start to oxidize within three days, a process that negatively impacts flavor, aroma and health benefits.
+Freshly milled olive oil naturally contains sediments, Thornton explained, and “while the sediments are not harmful, they do reduce shelf life.”
+In fact, studies show that olive oil sitting on its sediments will start to oxidize within three days, a process that negatively impacts flavor, aroma, and health benefits.
 Thus, filtering is essential to maintaining EVOO quality.
-“Those who profess that filtering is not necessary are just trying to save money,” she said.

 What else makes for a top-quality extra-virgin olive oil?
-“That it is 100% olives, free from sensory defects like mustiness or rancidity, meets the laboratory analysis requirements and that it displays the three sensory factors characteristic of fine olive oils – bitterness, fruitiness and pepperiness,” Thornton explains.
+“That it is 100% olives, free from sensory defects like mustiness or rancidity, meets the laboratory analysis requirements, and that it displays the three sensory factors characteristic of fine olive oils – bitterness, fruitiness, and pepperiness,” Thornton explains.
 To prevent oxidation, top quality extra-virgin olive oils also must be protected from light, so they are bottled in dark glass or opaque metal containers, she adds.
-“You never want to purchase olive oil in clear glass or clear plastic containers.”

 The Difference Between “Old World” and “Mainstream” Extra Virgin Olive Oils